 In the fall of 2013, just after completing my first marathon (and apparently declaring myself a “runner”), I came across the SPI (Small Personal Item) belt in an airport shop.
 New to running, I had never seen something like that, and just made the comment that I thought it was a cool idea.
 That Christmas, my husband bought one for me along with some other running gear.
-I like the SPIbelt fairly well.
+I absolutely love my SPIbelt!
 I have the smallest version, whose pocket, according to their website, expands to 6.5″ x 3″ x 2″.
 This is more than enough room for my iPhone 6S (in its somewhat bulky case) as well as a few other small items.
 When out on practice runs, the only thing I carry in it is my cell phone.
 During races, I also have my ID, a credit card, my car key, and a $20 bill (to buy beer at the post-race party, of course!).
 The small version holds all of these items without a problem.
 I have the red one as posted in this photo.
 There are several sizes and patterns available.

 Since ‘the incident’ (which I will talk about in a later post), I love that I can keep my whistle and pepper spray clipped to the belt where I can easily access them should the need arise.